 The security objective OT.Data\Confidentiality aims that the TOE always ensures confidentiality of the User- and TSF-data stored and, after the PACE Authentication resp.
 Chip Authentication, of these data exchanged.
-This objective for the data stored is mainly achieved by (FDP\ACC.1/TRM, FDP ACF.1/TRM).
-FIA UAU.4/PACE, FIA UAU.5/PACE and FCS CKM.4 represent some required specific properties of the protocols used.
+This objective for the data stored is mainly achieved by (FDP\ACC.1/TRM, FDP\ACF.1/TRM).
+FIA\UAU.4/PACE, FIA\UAU.5/PACE and FCS\CKM.4 represent some required specific properties of the protocols used.
 This objective for the data exchanged is mainly achieved by FDP\UCT.1/TRM, FDP\UIT.1/TRM and FTP\ITC.1/PACE using FCS\COP.1/PACE\ENC resp.
 FCS\COP.1/CA\ENC.
-A prerequisite for establishing this trusted channel is a successful PACE or Terminal Authentication v.1 (FIA\UID.1/PACE, FIA\UAU.1/PACE) FCS\CKM.1/DH\PACE resp.
+A prerequisite for establishing this trusted channel is a successful PACE or Authentication (FIA\UID.1/PACE, FIA UAU.1/PACE) Chip and Terminal v.1 usina FCS\CKM.1/DH\PACE resp.
 FCS\CKM.1/CA and possessing the special properties FIA\UAU.5/PACE, FIA\UAU.6/PACE resp.
 FIA\UAU.6/EAC.
 FDP\RIP.1 requires erasing the values of session keys (here: for KENC).
 The SFR FMT\MTD.1./KEY\READ restricts the access to the PACE passwords and the Chip Authentication Private Key.
 FMT\MTD.1/PA requires that SOD containing signature over the User Data stored on the TOE and used for the Passive Authentication is allowed to be written by the Personalisation Agent only and, hence, is to be considered trustworthy .The SFR FCS RND.1 represents the general support for cryptographic operations needed.
-The SFRs FMT\SMF.1 and FMT\SMR.1/PACE support the functions and roles related.
-In pre-personalisation, the SFR FCS CKM.1/PERSO and FCS COP.1/PERSO ensure the
+The SFRs FMT SMF.1 and FMT SMR.1/PACE support the functions and roles related.